megalus/stela/dev_to.md

-## Manage Your Python Environment Variables Like a Pro with Stela

 Getting started with environment variables in Python can feel overwhelming.
-You juggle multiple .env files, try to keep secrets out of version control, and write boilerplate code to parse types.
-Stela turns this chaos into a smooth, predictable workflow by giving you:
+You may juggle multiple .env files, try to keep secrets out of version control, and write repetitive code to parse types.
+Stela turns that chaos into a smooth, predictable workflow by offering:

 * Automatic type inference
 * A clear separation between settings and secrets